jberkus/atomicdb/README.md

 Atomic Host!).
 These are not production solutions, but rather intended to show off advances in Kubernetes and clustered PostgreSQL.

+Since all of the deployments in this repo rely heavily on StatefulSet, you need to use Kubernetes 1.5 or later.

 ## patroni_petset

 This directory demonstrates building a high-availability single-master